Otto-Schmitz/Otto-Schmitz/README.md

 Hey!
 What's up?

-I am a computer science studant at UNISINOS (Universidade do Vale do Rio dos Sinos) from Brazil.
+I am a computer science student at UNISINOS (Universidade do Vale do Rio dos Sinos) from Brazil.

 ## 📬 Get in touch